xPaw/DumpStrings/README.md

-# macho-strings
+# DumpStrings

 The better `strings` utility for the reverse engineer.

-`macho-strings` will programmatically read an Macho-O/DWARF/MacOS binary's string sections within a given binary.
+`DumpStrings` will programmatically read an Macho-O (MacOS), ELF (Linux), and PE (Windows) binary's string sections within a given binary.
 This is meant to be much like the `strings` UNIX utility, however is purpose built for Mach-O binaries.

 This means that you can get suitable information about the strings within the binary.